jhildenbiddle/docsify-plugin-ethicalads/docs/index.md

 ### Custom Properties

-Ad placement styles can be customized using the CSS custom properties.
+Ad placement styles can be customized using the CSS custom properties below.
 Custom properties make it easy to apply styles to individual or groups of placements without the need to write complex CSS.

 ```css
 /* Default values shown */